DitchyBrim/StackEd/README.md

 # StackEd
-# This are my projects for Stack Education bootcamp.
+# These are my projects for Stack Education bootcamp.